MaybeMarq/File-Converter/README.md

 - Can convert a Word document (.docx) into a PDF

 ## User Privacy
-No data regarding content of files, type of files, or current user is collected or shared with anyone.
+No data regarding content of files, type of files, or current user is stored or shared with anyone.

 ## Supported Operating Systems
 - Windows